 Oxygen.
-To achieve arterial oxygen saturation of 90% (95% in children), oxygen should be administered by nasal cannulae, by mask, or rarely by head box in some infants. $PaCO_2$ may worsen in some patients on 100 percent oxygen, especially those with more severe airflow obstruction218.
+To achieve arterial oxygen saturation of 90% (95% in children), oxygen should be administered by nasal cannulae, by mask, or rarely by head box in some infants.
+For severe asthma exacerbations, controlled oxygen therapy using pulse oximetry to maintain oxygen saturation at 90 - 93% is associated with better physiological outcomes, compared to high flow 100% oxygen therapy^{218.} 419.
 Oxygen therapy should be titrated against pulse oximetry to maintain a satisfactory oxygen saturation219.
+However, oxygen should not be withheld if oximetry is not available.

 Rapid-acting inhaled β_2 -agonists.
 Rapid-acting inhaled β_2 -agonists should be administered at regular intervals220-222 (Evidence A).
-The most cost effective and efficient delivery is by meter dose inhaler and a spacer device^{64, 211}.
+The most cost effective and efficient delivery is by metered dose inhaler and a spacer device^{164, 241}.
 Although most rapid-acting β_2 -agonists have a short duration of effect, the long-acting bronchodilator formoterol, which has both a rapid onset of action and a long duration of effect, has been shown to be equally effective without increasing side effects, though it is considerably more expensive148.
 The importance of this feature of formoterol is that it provides support and reassurance regarding the use of a combination of formoterol and budesonide early in asthma exacerbations.